Social Justice Beyond Social Media

 Humility is not Goodness, It’s Honesty

-Other religions and philosophies teach service to the poor and even associating with the poor, but none of them start with Christianity’s starting point.
+Other religions and philosophies teach service to the poor and even associating with the poor.
+But none of them start with Christianity’s social justice starting point.
 The rest of the world teaches that we do it to be good; Christianity teaches we do it because we are not good.
 Everything I do for my neighborhood in Chicago (and honestly, I am often lazy and do very little) is because I am poor in spirit and following Christ by grace.

 And with that as our starting point, we can truly move beyond just serving the poor, orphan, widow and immigrant and to associating with them.
 Which means loving them as God does.